Second-Order

 Iranian BM launch rate (vs. Day 1)−90%167/day

 HRANA: Human Rights Activists News Agency, independent Iranian casualty verification network.
-Military data from CENTCOM and IDF statements, cross-referenced against OSINT.
+Military data from CENTCOM and IDF statements, cross-referenced against independent reporting.

 Commodities